The Solution

 Why eBooks for our pilot schools?

 Ebook libraries offer schools and their pupils benefits over physical books.
 Firstly, ebooks on digital whiteboards allow pupils to follow the words and pictures in a story as the teacher reads to the class.
 Secondly, ebooks are available whenever and wherever you are: an elibrary is always accessible – be the child at school, at home, at granny’s house, on holiday or anywhere in between.
-Thirdly, elibraries are low maintenance: ebooks are automatically logged in reading records and returned, ready for the next reader.
+Thirdly, elibraries are low maintenance: ebooks are automatically logged in reading records and returned, ready for the next reader.Â

-Why a National School Ebook Library?
+Why a National School Digital Library?

-With a haystack of books, children will need help in finding the needle.
-Digital search and discovery backed by a central team of online super librarians could be made available to every child and teacher in all schools across the country.
-This could ensure every child knows which book they would love to read next.
+A central children’s library of digital books accessible to all is more efficient than multiple individual school digital libraries.
+We therefore propose the establishment of a National eBook Library for Schools as the most efficient means of providing maximum choice for minimum cost.
+Of course, with a haystack of books, children will need help in finding the needle.
+Digital search and discovery backed by a central team of online super librarians should be made available to every child and teacher in all schools across the country.Â